wednesday-solutions/service-picker/README.md

 ## Future Plans

-Currently the service-picker is capable of setting up full-stack javascipt applications.
-In it's end state the service picker will allow you to chose right from your cloud infra structure provider (GCP, AWS, AZURE) to different backends and databases that you'd like to use, to your caching strategy, message broker, mobile app release tooling and any other tooling choice that you must make along the product development journey.
+Currently the service-picker is capable of setting up full-stack javascript applications.
+In it's end state the service picker will allow you to choose right from your cloud infra structure provider (GCP, AWS, AZURE) to different backends and databases that you'd like to use, to your caching strategy, message broker, mobile app release tooling and any other tooling choice that you must make along your product development journey.